tonyjkent/Getting-and-Cleaning-Data/README.md

 The results of the analysis are in the Summary.txt file.

-Details of the 79 variables are given in the cookbook.md file
+An explanation of the data in Summary.txt is in the Code Book included in the repository

 ## run_analysis.R file
 This R script loads the raw data and creates the Summary.txt file.
 This section describes the process for converting the raw data into the summary .